Barbara Hausmair

 Häftlingsmarken aus dem Konzentrationslager Mauthausen

-Fig. 1 Prisoner tags from the Mauthausen concentration camp, issued by the SS (left) and crafted by prisoners (right) (Y. Burger/MM; U. Töchterle, Ch.
-Moritz & I. Thaler/UIBK).
-Most of the tags can be linked to Mauthausen victims through the preserved prisoner files (centre) (Arolsen Archives, DocID: 1744828).
+Fig. 1: Prisoner tags from the Mauthausen concentration camp, issued by the SS (left) and made by prisoners themselves (right).
+Most of the tags can be linked to Mauthausen victims using the surviving prisoner records (center) (Arolsen Archive, DocID: 1744828).

 Ein forensisches Dokumentationsformular aus der nachkriegszeitlichen Exhumierung des Lagerfriedhofs Mauthausen in den 1950er Jahren zeigt ein vorgedrucktes Feld für Marke inkl. einer groben Skizze des gefundenen Gegenstandes

-This research builds on an ethnographic study of M. Schütz (2013) and historical-archaeological pilot-study of prisoner tags from the Mauthausen concentration camp by B. Hausmair (2018).
-It seeks to comprehensively explore the materiality of dehumanisation but also resistance in Nazi camps by studying the tags, their object biographies, their change of meaning during different stages of Nazi rule and in different camps, and their transformation into objects of identification and memory since the end of the Nazi regime.
+“TAGS” investigates the prisoner tags from Mauthausen using a Heritage Science approach that combines archaeology, traceology, metallurgy, and history.
+Our research builds on an ethnographic study by Marlene Schütz (2013) and an archaeological pilot study of prisoner tags from the Mauthausen concentration camp by Barbara Hausmair (2018).
+The interdisciplinary approach aims to comprehensively explore the materiality of dehumanization and resistance in Nazi camps by examining the tags, their material properties, archaeological contexts, object biographies, shifts in meaning during different phases of Nazi rule and in different camps, as well as their transformation into objects of identification and remembrance after the end of the Nazi regime.

 Screenshot der Projektdatenbank mit Informationen zu einer Mauthausen-Marke, die in der ehemaligen NS-Euthanasieanstalt Schloss Hartheim gefunden wurde.

-Fig. 3 Screenshot of the project database with information on a Mauthausen tag discovered at the Nazi euthanisia site Hartheim castle.
-That tag carries the prisoner number of Boško Vasić from Ygoslavia and proves that he was murdered in Hartheim.
+Fig. 3: Screenshot of the project database with information on a Mauthausen tag found in the former Nazi euthanasia center Hartheim Castle.
+This tag bears the prisoner number of Boško.
+Vasić from Yugoslavia and proves that he was murdered in Hartheim.

 4 Abbildungen von Mikro-Röntgenfluoreszenzanalysen von Häftlingsmarken

-Fig. 4: Elemental analyses such as micro-X-ray Fluorescence allow to determine the material composition of the tags.
+Fig. 4: Elemental analyses such as micro-X-ray fluorescence allow the determination of the material composition of the tags.

 7 Abbildungen von Makrofotografie- und Digitalmikroskopieanalysen von Häftlingsmarken

-Fig. 5: Macro-photography and digital microscopy enable detailed analyses of production marks and traces of use-wear.
+Fig. 5: Macro photography and digital microscopy enable detailed analyses of manufacturing marks and traces of use.

 Überlebende des Lagers Ebensee

-Fig. 6: Survivors of camp Ebensee, a sub-camp of Mauthausen, the day after liberation.
-Joachim Friedner, a Jewish survivor from Poland, is holding his tag into the camera.
+Fig. 7: Survivors of the Ebensee camp, a subcamp of Mauthausen, the day after liberation.
+Joachim Friedner, a Jewish survivor from Poland, holds his tag up to the camera.

 Acknowledgements

-In the course of this research, many concentration camp memorials as well as archives and museums dedicated to the memory of the victims of National Socialism have granted access to their collections, archival materials and knowledge.
-Photos of prisoner tags from private family collections and/or information about prisoner tags and the biographies of associated inmates were sent to us by committed individuals or relatives of people who were imprisoned by the Nazis.
-These insights are invaluable to the project and we thank all those who are supporting our endeavours.
+For this research, many concentration camp memorials, as well as archives and museums dedicated to commemorating the victims of National Socialism, grant access to their collections, archival materials, and knowledge.
+We are particularly grateful to our cooperation partners at the Sachsenhausen, Majdanek, and Dachau Memorials, as well as the Arolsen Archives.
+Photographs of prisoner tags from private family collections and/or information about prisoner tags and the biographies of the people associated with them are provided to us by dedicated individuals or relatives of people imprisoned by the Nazis.
+These insights are invaluable to the project, and we thank everyone who supports our efforts.

-• Curating Mauthausen: Objects in the collection of the Mauthausen Memorial (MA seminar and practical, University of Innsbruck, teacher: Barbara Hausmair and Yvonne Burger, summer semester 2023, LVNo: 644160)
+• Curating Mauthausen: Objects from the collection of the Mauthausen Memorial

 Literature